 Here is where I start training them, so when they see these cards laying on the table through my entire presentation, they know I am going to ask for referrals.
 They were there when I made the sale.

 I then go into my referred lead talk.
-(That sales talk located under generating leads, if you have not read it yet.)

 Have a Happy Day..Life is good.

 Please add me to your